fapfaff/homeassistant-appwash/README.md

 # AppWash
 The `appwash` integration adds support for devices that can be used via Miele AppWash.
 It offers a sensor for the state of the device.
-Furthermore it adds the service `appwash.buy_service` which will buy and start the device.
+Furthermore it adds the services `appwash.buy_service` and `appwash.stop_service` which will buy and start or stop the device.

 ## Installation
 ### Manual Installation